RIKEN-RCCS/accelerator_for_ozIMMU/README.md

 # Accelerator for ozIMMU

-Acceleration codes for the Ozaki-scheme on integer matrix multiplication units.
+This repository provides patch files that enhance the performance of the Ozaki scheme implementation in the original [ozIMMU](https://github.com/enp1s0/ozIMMU).
+By replacing the files in the `src` directory of ozIMMU with the corresponding files from this repository, the enhanced functionality becomes available.

 ## Important Notice

-To use these codes, [ozIMMU](https://github.com/enp1s0/ozIMMU) is required.
+Using the codes in this repository requires the original ozIMMU.

-Therefore, users must agree to the license terms of ozIMMU in addition to the license for these codes.
+Users must accept the license terms of ozIMMU in addition to the license of this repository.

-**When citing these codes, please also include a citation for ozIMMU.**
+When citing this repository, please also cite ozIMMU.

 ## Usage

-Compile [ozIMMU](https://github.com/enp1s0/ozIMMU) with our files instead of the same name files in `src` of the original ozIMMU.
+Replace the original source files in `src` of ozIMMU with the files provided in this repository, then compile ozIMMU as usual.

-- Codes in `src_errfree_sum` (ozIMMU_EF) reduce the accumuration in FP64 in ozIMMU.
+- Files in `src_errfree_sum` (ozIMMU_EF) reduce FP64 accumulation overhead in ozIMMU.
-- Codes in `src_nearest_split` (ozIMMU_RN) offer an alternative splitting method and produce more accurate results than ozIMMU when the numbers of slices are the same.
+- Files in `src_nearest_split` (ozIMMU_RN) introduce an alternative splitting method that yields higher accuracy under the same number of slices.
-- Codes in `src_nearest_split+errfree_sum` (ozIMMU_H) provides the hyblid method of the above and produce more accurate results faster than ozIMMU.
+- Files in `src_nearest_split+errfree_sum` (ozIMMU_H) combine both techniques to deliver higher accuracy and improved performance compared with the original ozIMMU.
+- File in `acc` apply n-blocking to the INT8 GEMM calls in the original ozIMMU.
+This optimization prevents the performance degradation observed in INT8 GEMM for large matrices, improving scalability without altering ozIMMU's algorithmic structure.

 Complex matrix multiplication is not provided.